Curtis004/ee-tech-test/README.md

 ### Automated

 1. I chose to go with Java as a few projects I'm working on are using it and therefore I wouldn't require any refreshment.
-In choosing Java the frameworks I advocate (changes from time to time) are Cucumber and Serenity.
+In choosing Java the frameworks I advocate (changes from time to time) are Cucumber, Serenity and Rest Assured (API testing).
-I believe that BDD has it's place and serenity provides helpful abstraction to get moving quickly and great reporting, I decided that the screenplay would be overkill for what I was doing.
+I believe that BDD has it's place and serenity provides helpful abstraction to get moving quickly and great reporting, I decided that the screenplay pattern would be overkill for what I was doing so this is a vanilla cucumber and serenity project.

 2. Using the stories defined for the manual testing I created feature files, step libraries and page objects (pretty much in that order) for web testing.
 For testing the backend directly I integrated rest assured into steps specifically used to interact with the backend.

 ## Running the tests

 You can run the tests with maven using `mvn verify`.
-The fail safe plugin is wired up to this lifecycle target.

 ### Reports